ndsev/mapget/docs/mapget-dev-guide.md

 For development and operations it is important to understand how to observe a running mapget instance:

-- The `/status` endpoint shows JSON dumps of service and cache statistics embedded in a simple HTML page.
+- The `/status` endpoint renders a live HTML diagnostics page backed by `/status-data`.
 - Environment variables such as `MAPGET_LOG_LEVEL`, `MAPGET_LOG_FILE` and `MAPGET_LOG_FILE_MAXSIZE` control logging behaviour and are honoured by both the Python entry point and the native binary.
 - Cache statistics expose hit and miss counts, and in memory mode additional metrics about cached tiles.